Coding Strategies: Using AI to reduce cognitive load

 Example response

-jumbled up.
-Students are given the mixed-up code and challenged to reassemble the code in the correct order.
+Parsons problems are programming puzzles where a working solution to a problem has been broken up into blocks of code and jumbled up.
+Students are given the mixed-up code and challenged to re-assemble the code in the correct order.
+Some Parsons problems, often referred to as two-dimensional Parsons problems, also require the code blocks to be indented correctly.
 Parsons problems can also contain extra lines of code, called distractors, which are not needed for the code to work.

 Example of a Parsons problem with distractors: